isomerpages/pa-corp/pages/Resources for PA Trainers & Operators.md

 **PA Haze Response Plan for PA Trainers**

-Please download the resources via the links below:
+Please download the resources via the link below:

 [Haze response plan (as at 11 Oct 2023) ](/files/Our%20Programmes/CC%20Courses/Haze/pa%20haze%20response%20plan%20for%20pa%20trainers%20(as%20at%2011%20oct%202023).pdf)

-**Safe Management Measures**
+**National Registry of Exercise Professionals (NREP)**

+Please download the resources via the link below: